tillberg/gut/README.md

 $ gut log --stat
 # ... <- You should see *all* the file changes recorded here, including inside ~/work2/gut/.git/
 ```

+To exclude files from gut-sync, use `.gutignore` just as you'd use `.gitignore` over in git-world.

 Gut is like Git, but with more U and less I
 ===========================================